sophieforceno/rain/README.md

 The commandline component, rain.py, is now available!
 The server componenent is very much still work in progress (it works, but let's just say...
 I'm not normally a web developer).

 UPDATE: Not that anyone is using this other than me, but since Dark Sky has been sold to Apple, the API will no longer be available as of 2021.
 Get it while you can, I suppose.
+Given that, whatever you read above about me releasing a web-based weather app, it ain't happening :-(

 ### Installation
 - `git clone https://github.com/SyntrophicConsortium/rain.git`